szaware/szaware/README.md

 - 👋 Hi, I’m @szaware
-- 👀 I’m interested in embedded c
+- 👀 I’m interested in Technologies
-- 🌱 I’m currently learning embedded systems

 <!---
 szaware/szaware is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.